newsreader/vua-srl-nl/README.md

 **To do**
-Add instructions on how to retrain your own model
+* Add instructions on how to retrain your own model
+* Add list of training files